miso-lims/miso-lims/docs/user_manual/boxes.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Removing a Single Item from a Box" %}

-A single item can be removed from a box, which removes its Location value.
+A single item can be removed from a box.
 It is advised to scan it into another box or location position soon in order to keep tracking its location in MISO.

-To remove a single item from a box, go to the Edit Box page by clicking on the box name in the Boxes list page.
-Select the target position in the Contents diagram.
+Go to the Edit Box page and select the target position in the Contents diagram.
 In the information section that appears adjacent to the diagram, click "Remove Item".
 In the dialog box that appears, click "Remove" to confirm that you wish to remove this item from the box.
 The page will refresh, and the target position will be empty in the Contents diagram.

 {% include userman-toplink.md %}